DHTMLX/docs-diagram/docs/overview.md

 The interface of the editor initialized in the org chart mode consists of three parts: toolbar, grid area, and right panel.
 Note, that the editor does not have the left panel.

 To build a diagram in the org chart mode of the editor, you need to select a shape and add a new child for it.
-You can also add an assistant item for a parent shape.
+You can also add an assistant item for a parent shape of any level.
 You can adjust the attributes of the shapes via the available sidebar options of the right panel.

 |[Diagram editor.
 Org chart mode.
 Basic initialization](https://snippet.dhtmlx.com/og4qm3ja)|